ligurio/awesome-ttygames/README.md

 ### [freesweep](https://code.google.com/archive/p/freesweep/)

-Minesweeper game using curses.
+is a clone of Minesweeper game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).

 ### [freesweep](https://github.com/rwestlund/freesweep)

-Freesweep is a console minesweeper-style game written in C for Unix-like systems.
+is a clone of Minesweeper game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).

 ### [fkmines](https://sourceforge.net/projects/fkmines/)

-Another minesweeper-style game.
+is a clone of Minesweeper game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).

 ### [frozen depths](https://frozendepths.net/)

-A very nice roguelike game with an entertaining atmosphere.
+is a roguelike game with an entertaining atmosphere.

 ### [frotz](https://davidgriffith.gitlab.io/frotz/)

 [![asciicast](https://asciinema.org/a/372170.svg)](https://asciinema.org/a/372170)

-Frotz is an interpreter for Infocom games and other Z-machine games.
+is an interpreter for Infocom games and other Z-machine games.

 ### [ft_retro (a Space Invaders clone)](https://gitlab.com/Heagan/ft_retro)

-Ascii based shooting game made in Python with Curses.
+is a shooting game made.

 ### [galaxis](http://www.catb.org/esr/galaxis/)